I saw a headline the other day that said: “15 Amazing Health Benefits of Wine”. Wow! Wouldn’t we all love to keep reading that one?

 If the thought of eliminating coffee altogether is too hard, stick to just one (small) cup in the morning.
 Then switch to herbal tea, water, or seltzer.
 There are a lot of great natural energy boosters – try exercise, inhaling peppermint oil, or eating chia seeds.
 And don’t forget to stay well hydrated!

 First no coffee, now I’m telling you to skip the wine too?
 I know it may seem extreme, but the goal here is to help you heal.
-I’m not saying you should never have a drink again, but when you’re dealing with severe symptoms, it’s important to eliminate anything that could be stressing your adrenal glands.
+Like I mentioned earlier, I’m not saying you should never have a drink again, but when you’re dealing with severe symptoms, it’s important to eliminate anything that could be stressing your adrenal glands.

 Often people use alcohol to relax.
 The problem is that you may very well be impacting your cortisol levels, leading to more inflammation, poor sleep, and a weakened immune system.